Diagnostic methods and aims:

 The Amchi, a traditional Tibetan physician, examines the patient’s left hand using their right hand, a key step in the diagnostic process.

-a. the tip of the index finger on the right side detects heart diseases, and on the left side, intestinal disorders.
+a.
+The tip of the index finger on the right side detects heart diseases, and on the left side, intestinal disorders.

-b. the tip of the middle finger on the right side detects diseases affecting the spleen and on the left side stomach diseases.
+b.
+The tip of the middle finger on the right side detects diseases affecting the spleen, and on the left side, stomach diseases.

 c.
-The tip of the ring finger on the right side detects left kidney diseases and on the left side hormonal & genetic disorders.
+The tip of the ring finger on the right side detects left kidney diseases, and on the left side, hormonal & genetic disorders.

 The patient’s right hand was examined by the left hand of the Amchi.